Leadership at LPTS

 The management and control of Louisville Presbyterian Theological Seminary is vested in its Board of Trustees, an elected body of up to 37 members.
 The Trustees give oversight to the operations of the Seminary through shared governance with the Seminary President and its faculty.
 The Trustees elect the President and faculty and confer degrees.
 The Board of Trustees has responsibility for the policies governing all aspects of Seminary life.

 The Board of Trustees meets twice each year for two to three days.
-The work of the Board is accomplished through its committees, including the following standing committees: Executive, Academic Affairs, Finance, Philanthropy & Stewardship, Audit, Governance, and Student Life.
+The work of the Board is accomplished through its committees, including the following standing committees: Executive, Academic Affairs, Finance, Philanthropy & Stewardship, Audit, Governance, and Community Life.

 For information about the Board of Trustees and its membership contact the Office of the President.